serjmax/ACDC/_pages/microwave-repair.md

 {:.pullquote}
 If your microwave broke down, a pile of dirty plates keeps growing and won’t let you rest.
 Don’t deal with it, especially when you can trust fixing it to pros.

-{:.big}
-So, you’ve faced a problem with you microwave.
-Is there no light or no power to it?
-Probably, the oven door won’t open?
-Or buttons on the sensor panel aren’t working?
-If the problem you’re looking for is mentioned above, or if you have another one, call AC/DC Appliance Repair anyway.
-We will help!